 Now lets change the display to have a grid and the axis numbered.
-Click on $\underline{O}$ ptions - $\underline{Ax}$ is....
+Click on Options - Axis...
 Enable the grid and the axis ticks (ref.
 Figure 2.9).
+Also enable 'Use Calibration' to see the x-axis in time units rather than channels.
 Then click OK.